Christian Cautions

 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

-Christian Cautions or, The Necessity of Self-Examination, by Jonathan Edwards.
-The following contains an excerpt from his sermon.
+Christian Cautions, Or The Necessity of Self-Examination, by Jonathan Edwards.
+The following contains Sections One through Three from his work.
+1733.

 INTRODUCTION